godot-escoria/escoria-demo-game/docs/esc_reference.md

 - `wait seconds`
   Blocks execution of the current script for a number of seconds specified by the "seconds" parameter.

-- `change_scene path`
+- `change_scene path run_events`
-  Loads a new scene, specified by "path"
+  Loads a new scene, specified by "path".
+The `run_events` variable is a boolean (default true) which you never want to set manually!
+It's there only to benefit save games, so they don't conflict with the scene's events.

 - `set_speed object speed`
   Sets how fast object moves.
 It must use the `interactive.gd` script or something extended from it.
 Value is an integer.